Stability for linearized gravity on the Kerr spacetime: Introduction

 where $(l^a, n^a, m^a, \bar m^a)$ are given by \eqref{eq:Znajek-intro}.
-The asymptotic behaviours at $\Scri^+$ of tensor fields on $\mathcal{M}$, often referred to as peeling, can be understood by passing to the conformal compactification, taking into account the behaviour of the fields under conformal rescaling, and using the rescaled tetrad \eqref{eq:resc-Znajek}.
-A peeling analysis indicates
+The asymptotic behaviours at $\Scri^+$ of tensor fields on $\mathcal{M}$, often referred to as peeling, can be understood by passing to the conformal compactification, working with a conformally rescaled version of the field that is regular at $\Scri^+$, and using the rescaled tetrad \eqref{eq:resc-Znajek}.
+A peeling analysis \cite[section 9.7]{MR944085} indicates

+The scalars $\vartheta \Psi_0, \vartheta \Psi_4$ are properly weighted in the sense of Geroch, Held, and Penrose (GHP) \cite{GHP} and have boost- and spin-weights $+2, -2$, respectively.